 Development Victoria, as part of our offset activities, have purchased a stapled, or paired, credit product.
-This stapled credit is a Biodiverse Reforestation Carbon Offset and includes a credit located in Australia - the Mount Sandy Biodiverse Conservation project - alongside or 'stapled' to an accredited Gold Standard carbon offset project, in this case the Everbright Landfill Gas project in China.
+This stapled credit is a Biodiverse Reforestation Carbon Offset (BRCO) and includes a credit located in Australia - the Mount Sandy Biodiverse Conservation project - alongside or 'stapled' to an accredited Gold Standard carbon offset project, in this case the Everbright Landfill Gas project in China.
+These credits were purchased in 2021 to offset our emissions in advance.